Back to Blog Home Page

 Every ATS is different, but here’s a high-level workflow that the top applicant tracking systems can achieve:

-• Hiring team members submit feedback immediately following interviews with applicants and add notes about each candidate.
+4. Hiring team members submit feedback immediately following interviews with applicants and add notes about each candidate.
 These scores and notes allow hiring decision makers to evaluate prospects in a bias-free manner and advance ideal applicants quickly.

-What are the benefits of an ATS?
+What are the benefits of an applicant tracking system?

+By investing in an advanced ATS for your talent acquisition team, your business can improve crucial success metrics.
 Some other benefits your organization can experience with a top ATS include:

 1. Reduced time to hire for critical roles

-2. Improved collaboration for your hiring team
+2. Improved visibility and collaboration for your hiring team

 It’s not just your talent acquisition efforts that benefit from an ATS.
-Hiring managers can also use them to ensure they have full visibility into how many applicants have applied for their roles, how many proactively sourced candidates recruiters have found, and where each of these individuals resides in the funnel.
+Hiring managers can also use them to ensure they have full visibility into how many people have applied for their roles, how many proactively sourced candidates recruiters have found, and where each of these individuals resides in the hiring funnel.

 As job seekers move from one interview stage to the next, hiring managers can easily compare candidates right in the ATS and extend offers to their preferred prospects.